Practical exposure correction via compensation: Modeling exposure correction

+Underexposure correction in images aims to enhance the visibility of low pixel values in the underexposed areas, bringing out more details and information from darker regions.
+Conversely, overexposure correction aims to reduce the intensity of large pixel values to restore the overexposed areas to a more natural and visually pleasing appearance.

+\textit{From this straightforward perspective, introducing a map into the underexposure observation is a simple approach for achieving the magnification effect.
+Similarly, we can remove a map from the overexposure observation to obtain the shrunken normal image.
+These maps can act as guides to adjust the pixel values and achieve the desired exposure correction effect.}

-Based on the above finding, we define the following formula to clearly describe exposure correction.
+Based on the above, we define the following formula:

-where $\mathbf{y}$, $\mathbf{x}_{\mathtt{u}}$ and $\mathbf{x}_{\mathtt{o}}$ denote the observation with incorrect exposure, the underexposure corrected output and the overexposure corrected output, respectively.
-The sets $\mathbb{U}$ and $\mathbb{O}$ represent the underexposure image domain and overexposure image domain, respectively.
-The function $\bm{\epsilon}(\mathbf{y})$ is our defined exposure-sensitive compensation which is closely related to the given observation.
+where $\mathbf{y}$ and $\mathbf{x}$ denote the observation and output, respectively.
+The function $\bm{\epsilon}(\mathbf{y})$ is the defined exposure-sensitive compensation developed herein, which is closely related to the given observation. $\Gamma_{\mathbf{y}}$ denotes the indicator discriminating the exposure level covering underexposure and overexposure.